Étienne de Veniard, Sieur de Bourgmont

-Étienne de Veniard, Sieur de Bourgmont (April 1679 – 1734) was a French explorer who documented his travels on the Missouri and Platte rivers in North America and made the first European maps of these areas in the early 18th century.
+Étienne de Veniard, Sieur de Bourgmont (April 1679 – 1734) was a French explorer from an ancient Normand family who was recognized and ennobled by Louis XVI for documenting and making the first European maps of the Missouri and Platte rivers in North America.
+He documented his travels and made the first European maps of these areas in the early 18th century.
 He wrote two accounts of his travels, which included descriptions of the Native American tribes he encountered.
 In 1723, he established Fort Orleans, the first European fort on the Missouri River, near the mouth of the Grand River, and present-day Brunswick, Missouri.
 In 1724, he led an expedition to the Great Plains of Kansas to establish trading relations with the Padouca (Apache Indians).

 Early life and education

-He was born in Cerisy-Belle-Étoile in central Normandy.
-At the age of 19, Bourgmont was found guilty in 1698 of poaching on the land of the Monastery of Belle-Etoile.
-He did not pay the 100-livres fine.
-He is believed to have left for New France settlements in North America that year to escape imprisonment for failing to pay the fine.
+He was born in Cerisy-Belle-Étoile in central Normandy within a very ancient family from the region that gave rise to La Veniardière and various medieval lordships.
+In 1698 at the age of 19, Bourgmont was fined with 100 livres for poaching on the land of the Monastery of Belle-Etoile, which he did not pay.
+His own family had donated land in 1216 to build that abbey.

+He is believed to have left for New France settlements in North America that year.